anne-gcd/MTG-Link/README.md

 cd test/
 mtglink.py -gfa test.gfa -c 5000 -bam test.bam -fastq reads.fastq -index barcoded.shelve -ext 500 -out results_MTGLink
 ```
-The installation is successful if you find a file named `mtglink_test.gfa` in the output directory (`results_MTGLink/`), and it should contain 4 S-lines (2 for both flanking contigs sequences, and 2 for both gap-filled sequences) and 4 E-lines.
+The installation is successful if you find a file named `test_mtglink.gfa` in the output directory (`results_MTGLink/`), and it should contain 4 S-lines (2 for both flanking contigs sequences, and 2 for both gap-filled sequences) and 4 E-lines.
 The set of gap-filled sequences (`test.gfa.gapfill_seq.fasta`) should contain 2 gap-filled sequences (the forward of length 1999 bp, and the reverse of length 2001 bp).